BSC-CNS-EAPM/horus/README.md

 ## Windows

 Unfortunately, a Windows version cannot be provided at the moment.
-However, you can run the web version of the application by following the instructions below.
+However, you can run the web version of the application by clicking [here](app.nostrumbiodiscovery.com).

 # Development dependencies